mjdominus/git-util/README.md

 remote` to fast-forward all refs that track branches on `remote`.
 The command will not modify any head except by fast-forwarding.

+`git-forcepush` is for pushing non-fastforward updates to branches in repositories that normally forbit that.
+It does it by deleting the old branch first.

 `git-get` retrieves miscellaneous information about the repository.
 For example, how does a program retrieve the name of the currently-checked-out branch?
 One common answer is the ridiculous